-Everyone wants more confidence right?
-It’s probably the most common thing I hear as a mental skills coach.
+Every hitter wants more confidence right?
+It’s probably the most common thing I hear as a Hitting and Mental Conditioning Coach.
 The problem is that while being confident is a much better mental state then being unconfident it still falls short of peak performance.
 Why?
 Glad you asked…

 Instead of looking for ways to become more confident do yourself a favor and focus on being present.
 Use your emotions and your “Presence Indicator”.
 If you find yourself focused outside the present moment simply shift your full attention back to whatever is currently in front of you.
 Over time you’ll develop the mental muscle to remain in a state of peak performance regardless of what results you might be producing.